AbhaySDubey/email_campaign_optimization/README.md

 ## Future Scope

 - I'd really like to optimize the binary classification model further.
-There are quite a few issues given the imbalance in the dataset, so I'd hopefully be able to work around that a little better.
+There are quite a few issues given the imbalance in the dataset, so I'd try to hopefully work around that a little better.
 - The current ***"email delivery optimization"*** isn't really as *efficient* and *robust* as I think it can be made.
 So, would try to improve upon that, as well.